GregSherman/alradio/README.md

 ### Add Credentials

-These 4 credentials are required for AL Radio to function.
+These 4 credentials are required for AL Radio to function normally.
+You may omit `OPENAI_API_KEY` to use the sample song announcement `sample-tts.mp3` and avoid API costs.

 ```conf
 # .env